-Now I will give a general explanation of the road of finding the truth:
+Now I will give a general direction to the road of finding the truth:

-The pervasive principle of the Yellow Middle conveys the great changes of yin and yang.
+The pervasive principle of the central Yellow Court contains the great changes of yin and yang.

 When one establishes the right state, that is the mysterious pass.